DogcraftNet/DogcraftPlugins/Dogcraft-Claims.md

 - Lock placement and removal
 - Lock access and group membership changes
 - Player messages (proximity alerts to staff on other servers)
+- Player preference changes

+### Offline notification queue

+Some events (e.g. a player renting your subclaim) generate a notification for a player who may be offline.
+These are persisted to the `pending_notifications` database table and delivered automatically the next time the player logs in to any server in the network.
+If the player is online, the notification is delivered immediately instead.

 ### Redis as a Data Cache